Bhima Koregaon case: Pune court reserves order

 The investigating agency named 11 of the 23 accused in the FIR, including Sudhir Dhawale, Shoma Sen, Mahesh Raut, Rona Wilson, Surendra Gadling, P Varavara Rao, Sudha Bharadwaj, Arun Ferreira, Vernon Gonsalves, Anand Teltumbde and Gautam Navlakha.

-Except Teltumbde and Navlakha, the others were arrested by Pune Police in June and August 2018 in connection with the violence.
+Except for Teltumbde and Navlakha, the others were arrested by Pune Police in June and August 2018 in connection with the violence.
 They were accused of having links with the banned Communist Party of India (Maoist), and are still in prison.